benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q213.png)

-Note that the order of the filtering stages along the left aggregation chain can be switched.
+Note that the order of the filtering stages along the left chain can be switched.
 The semantics would remain the same.

 _**Q180:** Any dragon pair (A, B) where the cumulative duration A froze B or vice versa - is greater the cumulative duration A froze dragons, and greater than the cumulative duration B froze dragons_